celiovasconcelos/hexagonal-maven-microservice/README.md

 Indeed, there are **4 ways** of stoping transitive dependencies.

 1. Using **maven exclusions** (mentioned before).
-That's my choice.
-Note that this approach is made on the *dependent side*.
-There is no problem with it because the `app artifact` never will be re-used outside this project since this is a microservice and exposes its behavior through a rest api.
+Note it's configured on the `dependent side`.
 2. Using a **separated module for *input ports*** (also mentioned before).
 That's the purest way of doing that.
 The cost is to add some overhead to the project structure and code.
 3. Using **Java 9 Modules** (Jigsaw).
-In this approach, the job is done on the `dependency side` which is more appropriate when occurs *reuse*.
-I skipped this because the Java 9 modules require more confs and frequent updates on `module-info.java`.
-This also forces you to do some configuration in the IDE (for example, disable warning in eclipse) and to add more things in the pom to make it work with annotation processors tools like Lombok.
+That requires management of the *module-info.java* hierarchy that produces some noise.
+That's also, in some sense, a duplication of maven's work.
+Finally, you will be forced to do extra configurations to make maven works with annotation processors tools like Lombok.
+Note it's configured on the `dependency side`.
 4. Using **architecture checks** in build time.

 ## Architecture checks in build time